This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 9. Stay Awake For The Sunrise

 The path that connects the town to the disco is mesmerisingly beautiful at sunrise.
-The surrounding countryside takes on a stunning hue of pink and gold that makes you feel as if you’re walking in a dream.
+The surrounding countryside takes on a stunning hue of pink and gold, making you feel as if you’re walking in a dream.

 This is a shot of the splendid countryside path that leads from La Luna Disco to Antiparos Town.
 It is sunrise and the colours in the sky are incredible.